 Tarshish, Put, Lud, Meshech, Tubal, and Javan are countries that can be located on a map, even though they may not be familiar to the modern reader.
-At the first Christian Pentecost (30 AD), Jews converged on Jerusalem from the diaspora (the dispersion that resulted from the exiles God used to discipline his people), including the nations referred to in Isaiah 66.
+During the principal festivals, Jews converged on Jerusalem from the diaspora (the dispersion that resulted from the exiles God used to discipline his people), including the nations referred to in Isaiah 66.

 As they returned to their nations of residence, Gentiles all over the Mediterranean had a chance to be included among God's holy people.
-At the time Paul wrote Romans, the gospel had been taken to all the lands Isaiah mentioned -- except for one: Tarshish (Spain).
+At the time Paul wrote Romans, the gospel had been taken to all the lands Isaiah mentioned—except for one: Tarshish (Spain).
 Truth be told, there are multiple suggestions as to the location of this Tarshish, since there is apparently than one candidate for purposes of identification.
-But this is at least a worthwhile possiblity to contemplate.
+But this is at least a worthwhile possibility to contemplate.